Sorted header abstract pattern

 And then one day it clicked: we needed a new budget every week.
 Starting afresh didn’t necessarily mean completely from scratch – just tweaking it to match that week’s incomings and outgoings as needed.
 Having a budget that can roll with the punches seems pretty basic and yet it really was a huge mind-set shift.
 Out of all the budgeting advice and budgeting tips in the world, this was the key to getting the ball rolling.

 At Sorted, we sometimes say that budgets need to breathe, and it’s true.
-Shameless plug: Try our new budgeting tool to make a plan for your paycheque.
+Shameless plug: Try our budget planner to make a plan for your paycheque.

 The power of investing